JakobMie/nightlightstats/README.md

     time = c("1992", "2013"),
     light_location = "D:"/nightlights)

-The monthly data are a bit more tricky.
-VIIRS images divide the whole world into 6 geographic tiles.
+Monthly VIIRS images divide the whole world into 6 geographic tiles.
 You have the option of either downloading only the tile you need (by inputting geographic information, either through coordinates or using a shapefile) or by downloading all 6 tiles (by providing no geographic information).
 Note: it may happen that the region you want to analyze is overlapping on two or more of these tiles.
 In that case, all of them will be downloaded.

 For example, if you only want to analyze the night lights of Germany in the year 2013, you can input: